CoreumFoundation/coreum/spec/coreum/0-token_issuance.md

 ## Fungible vs Non fungible tokens
 Upon token issuance, users will be able to indicate whether the token will be **fungible or not**, together with the maximum supply amount.

-NFTs can represent ownership over digital or physical assets.
+NFTs represent ownership over a given set of digital or physical assets.

 Some examples are the following: